Django Music Publisher 19.7 Metanoia

 18.7 to 18.11

 When I started working on Django Music Publisher in July 2018, I made it only as a proof-of-concept for CWR-related API I had finished just a few weeks before.
 I released the next version just one month later, then another in the next month, then another two months after the third one … it pretty much seemed like a Fibonacci sequence…

 With version 19.1, Django Music Publisher has become pretty complete and had all the main features I originally envisioned and it was no longer dependent on my API.
 It became truly free software.
 And it was also the first version I properly planned.

-In January, I started DMP.guru, a service that provides installation, simplified configuration, hosting, regular upgrades and technical maintenance for Django Music Publisher instances for a small monthly fee.
+In January 2019, I started DMP.guru, a service that provided installation, simplified configuration, hosting, regular upgrades and technical maintenance for Django Music Publisher instances for a small monthly fee.
 This service accepts no new clients, as with the next version of DMP, the default deployment will be to Heroku.

 Music Pub Cartoons

 There are several reasons why it is July.
 I usually have a bit more time in July.
 Django, the web framework Django Music Publisher is built upon.
 And, well, to release it a year after the initial version also somehow feels right.
 But, what is new?